aliasgarabidsabunwala/automateazurexdr/readme.md

    - Determine the specific actions you want to perform with each XDR tool (SentinelOne, Sophos, Splunk) and the corresponding APIs or SDKs provided by each tool.
    - Choose a scripting language like PowerShell Core to write our scripts.
    - Use the relevant APIs or SDKs to interact with the XDR tools and perform the desired actions.

+### To integrate SentinelOne into Azure using PowerShell Core
+   -  Make sure to replace the placeholder values with your actual subscription ID, resource group name, Sentinel instance name, and desired location.

+- This script installs the Azure Sentinel PowerShell module, connects to your Azure account, creates a new Sentinel instance in the specified resource group and location, and then configures the SentinelOne data connector for that instance.

+- You can customize the script further to meet your specific requirements, such as configuring additional data connectors or performing other tasks within Azure Sentinel.
+Additionally, make sure you have the necessary permissions and prerequisites in your Azure environment to create and configure resources.

+### To integrate Sophos into Azure using PowerShell Core
+            - This part in the script assumes that you have already authenticated to Azure using `Connect-AzAccount` and provided the necessary authentication for your Sophos API token (`$apiToken`) and subscription ID (`$subscriptionId`).

+            - Here's a breakdown of the script:

+            1. Authenticate to Azure using `Connect-AzAccount`.
+            2. Define the Azure resource group name (`$resourceGroupName`) and location (`$location`) where the resources will be deployed.
+            3. Create a new resource group using `New-AzResourceGroup`.
+            4. Create a new Azure storage account using `New-AzStorageAccount`.
+            5. Get the connection string of the storage account using `Get-AzStorageAccountKey`.
+            6. Create a new Azure Function App using `New-AzFunctionApp`.
+            7. Deploy the Sophos integration code to the Function App using `Publish-AzWebapp`.
+Make sure to specify the correct path to your Sophos Function App code (`$functionAppFolder`).
+            8. Get the Function App URL using `Get-AzWebApp`.
+            9. Configure Sophos to send events to the Function App URL by creating a webhook.
+This is done by making a POST request to the Soph

+### To integrate Splunkk into Azure using PowerShell Core
+   -  This part in the script assumes that you have already authenticated to Azure using Connect-AzAccount and provided the necessary authentication for your Splunk HEC token ($splunkHecToken).

+Here's a breakdown of the script:

+- Authenticate to Azure using Connect-AzAccount.
+- Define the Azure resource group name (`$resourceGroupName

 4. Store your scripts in the GitHub repository:
    - Commit and push your scripts to the GitHub repository.